 Can I Stop a Wage Garnishment?

-Massachusetts law allows the majority of creditors to just garnish up to 15% of your wages to repay to your debts.
+Massachusetts law allows most creditors to garnish up to 15% of your wages to repay your debts.
 Nevertheless, there are some circumstances under which a creditor could garnish more.
-If a creditor has sued you, and is seeking to garnish, or has already started the garnishing of your wages, you might be able to stop the garnishment and even get some of your garnished wages back by filing bankruptcy, and getting an automatic stay, however, there are certain exceptions that apply.
+If a creditor has sued you and is seeking to garnish or has already started garnishing your wages, you might be able to stop the garnishment and even get some of your garnished wages back by filing bankruptcy and getting an automatic stay.
+However, certain exceptions apply.

 The Automatic Stay

-When you file bankruptcy, an automatic stay immediately starts that prohibits and stops most collection activities by creditors.
-This means that wage garnishments are additionally halted providing the bankruptcy stay is in effect.
-Creditors must seek the courts approval to resume collections lift the stay If a creditor wants to resume collection efforts, however, the court will only lift the stay if the creditor has a valid reason for doing so.
+When you file bankruptcy, an automatic stay immediately stops most collection activities by creditors and prohibits wage garnishments.
+This means that wage garnishments are halted if the bankruptcy stay is in effect.
+Creditors must seek the court’s approval to resume collections after a stay is in place.
+However, the court will only lift the stay if the creditor has a valid reason for doing so.

 Exceptions to the Automatic Stay

-There are some exceptions that do apply to the automatic stay.
-Domestic support obligations such as child support and alimony are unaffected by the automatic stay, and are considered priority obligations.
+There are some exceptions that apply to the automatic stay.
+Domestic support obligations such as child support and alimony must be paid even if there is an automatic stay and are considered priority obligations.
 These priority obligations are not permitted in the discharge of a bankruptcy.

 What Happens to Wage Garnishments After Bankruptcy?

-If you receive a discharge and the principal debt for the wage garnishment was included in the discharge, the creditor cannot resume the garnishment to collect the debt after bankruptcy.
-If your case gets dismissed without a discharge, then the creditor can continue the wage garnishment after dismissal.
+If you file for bankruptcy to get the automatic stay, you might wonder what happens to the wage garnishment after the bankruptcy.
+It depends on whether the debt was discharged through bankruptcy.
+If the debt that resulted in the wage garnishment was discharged through bankruptcy, then the creditor cannot resume the garnishment to collect the debt after bankruptcy.
+However, if your case is dismissed without a discharge, then the creditor can continue the wage garnishment after dismissal.

 Can I Recover Wages Garnished Prior to Filing Bankruptcy?

-In certain situations, you may be able to recover some of your wages that were garnished before bankruptcy, but specific conditions must be met.
-You may be able to recover back wages garnished within 90-days prior to your bankruptcy filing if they were over $600 in collection, and you have enough exemptions to cover them.
+If your wages were garnished before you filed for bankruptcy, you might be able to recover some of your wages if specific conditions are met.
+You may be able to recover back wages garnished within 90 days prior to your bankruptcy filing.
+More than $600 was collected, and you can cover the money with an exemption.